People tab access and permissions

 - Viewer (available on paid plans): Read-only access to the project editor.

 In Lovable, credits belong to the workspace that owns the project.
 Every prompt draws from that workspace’s credit pool, regardless of who is prompting.
-External collaborators always consume your workspace’s credits, not their own.Can I block or limit external collaborators?
+External collaborators always consume your workspace’s credits, not their own.Block or limit external collaborators

-- Not allowed (default once Enforce SSO is enabled): Block external collaborators entirely.
+- None allowed: block external collaborators entirely.
 If members try to invite someone outside your organization to a project, they get an error informing them that this is not allowed.

-- Viewer only: External collaborators are capped at read-only access on every project they’re invited to.
+- Allow viewers: external collaborators are capped at read-only access on every project they’re invited to.

-- Editor or below: External collaborators can have at most editor access.
+- Allow editors and viewers: external collaborators can have at most editor access.

 When you turn on Enforce SSO, Lovable shows a confirmation dialog with a Remove all external collaborators checkbox, on by default.- If you leave it checked, existing external collaborators are removed at the same time SSO is enforced.

 - If you uncheck it, existing external collaborators keep their access on every project they were already invited to, capped at editor level.
-The workspace’s External collaborator access setting is set to Editor or below as part of this flow.
+The workspace’s External project collaborators setting is set to Allow editors and viewers as part of this flow.

 Manage existing members